claudiocc1/MARKER-HF/README.md

 # MARKER-HF, heart failure risk score

-Code to calculate MARKER-HF heart failure risk score from E. Adler et al, *Improving risk prediction in heart failure using machine learning* [Eur J Heart Fail. doi:10.1002/ejhf.2155 (2021)](https://doi.org/10.1002/ejhf.1628).
+Calculation of the MARKER-HF heart failure risk score from E. Adler et al, *Improving risk prediction in heart failure using machine learning* [Eur J Heart Fail. doi:10.1002/ejhf.2155 (2021)](https://doi.org/10.1002/ejhf.1628).

-The calculation of MARKER-Hf is lso available through a [web calculator](https://marker-hf.ucsd.edu).
+The calculation of MARKER-Hf is also available through a [web calculator](https://marker-hf.ucsd.edu).

 MARKER-HF is calculated based on the following eight covariates